-Ghana is home to the great tribal kingdom of Ashanti.
 Boasting historical hot spots, diverse wildlife, and plentiful national parks, Ghana is the ultimate West African destination.
 You can visit the hungry hippos, sit with crocodiles lazing in the sun, or walk through the lands of elephants and wildebeest (really).
 Beyond the mainstream tourism elements drawing thousands of visitors each year, on an authentic holiday booked with One World 365 you can get off the beaten track and travel like a local.
-You will be inspired by this country and on one of our holidays you can experience the local culture and meet the laid back locals who will be excited to see you.

-Plan your trip with our travel ideas, activity & cultural holidays in Ghana.
+Plan your trip with our travel ideas, activity & cultural travel packages in Ghana.

 Present day Ghana has been inhabited since approximately 4000BC.
 Many tribes co-existed with none showing real dominance until the 1600’s, when the Ashanti Kingdom rose up as the most powerful in the land.
 Much of their wealth was derived from gold.
 At this time, Kumasi, the centre of the kingdom had amenities comparable to those in Europe.
 Portuguese, French, British, Swedish, and Danish explorers all arrived on Ghanaian shores.